Phuket Pronunciation | How do you pronounce Phuket?

 Endless schoolboyish giggles surround the pronunciation of Phuket, and indeed Phi Phi, while everyone is mystified by the new Bangkok Airport - Suvarnabhumi.

-No F'ing please (although I guess that could apply if talking about Nadi Phuket), the correct pronunciation of Phuket is "Poo-ket", though as I say, the P is softened slightly, the K can sound more like a G and indeed the final T is not a hard T either.
-Easy, huh.
+No F'ing please!
+The correct pronunciation of Phuket is "Poo-ket", though as I say, the P is softened slightly, the K can sound more like a G and indeed the final T is not a hard T either.
+Easy, right?

 Oh, and Phi Phi is "Pee Pee", which could be funny if you are 6 years old, like Phuket there is no F in Phi Phi.
 Oh, and Phi does not mean ghost.

-What of the airport - Suvarnabhumi, Suwanapoom is how you pronounce it.
+What of the new Bangkok airport - Suvarnabhumi is how it's written, but Suwanapoom is how you pronounce it.
 The V is a W, the R is silent and the BH is a P. With 4 M's and a silent Q.